WVam/toolscript-docs/FlashHealth.md

 # FlashHealth (FH)
 ---
 ### Description
-Makes a portion of the healthbar flash in a yellow (default) color.
+Makes a portion of the health bar flash in a yellow (default) color.

 ### Parameters